zixyorg/tanstack-ai-chatbot-starter-template/README.md

 ## Database Setup

-This project uses PostgreSQL with Drizzle ORM.
+This project uses PostgreSQL with Drizzle ORM and BetterAuth for authentication.

 1. Make sure you have a PostgreSQL database set up.
 2. Update your `apps/web/.env` file with your PostgreSQL connection details.